bombasticSlacks/Aspirant/Game/Adventurers.md

 All characters begin play with 2 basic [Training](Character-Development#Training) of their choice.

 ### Purchase Progression
 At this point, you can spend as much of your remaining XP as you would like to.
-Each training / skill you take does require spending money: [Costs Of Services](Services#Costs%20Of%20Services).
+Each training / skill you take does not require spending money, the assumption being you already would have spent it: [Costs Of Services](Services#Costs%20Of%20Services).
 Your character can also decide to start with [Cultural-Mutations](Cultural-Mutations).

 ### Purchase Any Gear And Work
 Your characters are guaranteed to begin play with: